-- 1. Be maintained by the participating agency as part of the records of your child as long as the record or contested portion is maintained by the participating agency; and - 2.
+- Be maintained by the participating agency as part of the records of your child as long as the record or contested portion is maintained by the participating agency; and - 2.
 If the participating agency discloses the records of your child or the challenged information to any party, the explanation must also be disclosed to that party.

-CONSENT FOR DISCLOSURE OF PERSONALLY IDENTIFIABLE INFORMATION

-Unless the information is contained in education records, and the disclosure is authorized without parental consent under the Family Educational Rights and Privacy Act (FERPA), your consent must be obtained before personally identifiable information is disclosed to parties other than officials of participating agencies.
+CONSENT FOR DISCLOSURE OF PERSONALLY IDENTIFIABLE INFORMATION is disclosed to parties other than officials of participating agencies.
 Except under the circumstances specified below, your consent is not required before personally identifiable information is released to officials of participating agencies for purposes of meeting a requirement of Part B of IDEA.